Iberia (airline): Early years

-In 1959, the Spanish airline Aviaco became a part of Iberia by controlling two thirds of its capital in a capital increase.
-Aviaco had been created in 1948, after the national air traffic had been liberalized for Spanish private companies in 1946.
+In 1959, the Spanish airline Aviaco became a part of Iberia by controlling two-thirds of its capital in a capital increase.
+Aviaco had been created in 1948, after the national air traffic had been liberalised for Spanish private companies in 1946.

-In 1961, Iberia had 9 Super Constellation in the fleet, that year came into service the first DC-8-50, the four-engined jet airliner was progressively incorporating until reaching the number of 8 aircraft of the 50 series variant.
+In 1961, Iberia had 9 Super Constellations in the fleet, that year came into service the first DC-8-50, the four-engined jet airliner was progressively incorporated until reaching the number of 8 aircraft of the 50 series variant.
 Iberia was gradually incorporating jets of short and middle range, such as Sud Aviation Caravelle, and Douglas DC-9.
-The Super Constellations were removed and sold in 1966 and, two years later, three DC-8-63 with more seat capacity were incorporated into the fleet.
-By 1969, the long range fleet of Iberia was composed by 11 DC-8.
-In the early 1970s the jumbo jets Boeing 747s and Douglas DC-10s came to the company during an expansion of the intercontinental routes, specially to Central America.
-By the middle of this decade the airline flew to almost all Latin American capitals.
+The Super Constellations were removed and sold in 1966, and two years later, three DC-8-63 with more seat capacity were incorporated into the fleet.
+By 1969, the long-range fleet of Iberia was composed of 11 DC-8s.
+In the early 1970s, the jumbo jets Boeing 747s and Douglas DC-10s came to the company during an expansion of the intercontinental routes, especially to Central America.
+By the middle of this decade, the airline flew to almost all Latin American capitals.
 With the expansion in Latin America the company had followed a policy of purchasing shares and establishing agreements with several Latin American airlines such as Compañia Dominicana de Aviación, Aérolíneas Peruanas, PLUNA and Air Panamá Internacional.
 At first, the intention of this policy could be to create a strong distribution network for intercontinental routes passengers, but as the airline was controlled by the state the Franco regime used this investment policy to get support in Latin America.
 Iberia gave material, capital and logistical support to those flag-carrier airlines.
 By 1971, these investments resulted in the loss of 14 million dollars.
-Iberia also bought the short-middle range trijet Boeing 727-200 in 1971, of which the company had 35 aircraft and was used until 2001 like the other short range jet bought by the company in the late 60's, the Douglas DC-9.
+Iberia also bought the short-middle range trijet Boeing 727-200 in 1971, of which the company had 35 aircraft and was used until 2001 like the other short-range jet bought by the company in the late '60s, the Douglas DC-9.

-In 1987, Iberia, together with Lufthansa, Air France and SAS Group, founded Amadeus, an IT company (also known as a Global Distribution System) that would enable travel agencies to sell the founders' and other airlines' products from a single system.

-This year Iberia planned a fleet renewal in the middle range fleet with the McDonnell Douglas MD-87 and Airbus A320 replacing the Douglas DC-9 and Boeing 727 respectively.
+In 1987, Iberia, together with Lufthansa, Air France and SAS Group, founded Amadeus, an IT company (also known as a Global Distribution System) that would enable travel agencies to sell the founders and other airlines' products from a single system.
+In the same year, Iberia planned a fleet renewal in the middle-range fleet with the McDonnell Douglas MD-87 and Airbus A320 replacing the Douglas DC-9 and Boeing 727 respectively.
 In June 1990, the carrier bought 16 Boeing 757s for US$1 billion, including spares and training; twelve more aircraft of the type were taken on option as a part of the deal.